 Second-order thinking just saved the day!

 This simple thought process will allow you to spot errors in your initial decision and help you adjust.
 You just need to pause and think before you act.

 It’s a tool that can literally save your life.

 We suck at considering the outcomes.

-That’s why we end up addicted to alcohol, cigarets, and simply sitting and doing nothing – we don’t think about the consequences.
+That’s why we end up addicted to alcohol, cigarettes, or we simply sit, and we do nothing with our lives – we don’t think about the consequences.
 We focus on immediate gains.

 Watching TV feels good now, but it doesn’t help you become a better manager, investor, or whatever.